 As an extension of the Department of Labor and Employment, OWWA’s purpose is primarily to look after OFWs and their families especially in times of distress such as wars and violence abroad, and work-related matters such as employer abuse and maltreatment.
-OWWA needs more budget if OFWs start demanding for more livelihood assistance, pension for all ex-OFWs, or scholarship grants to every OFW child.
+OWWA needs more budget if OFWs start demanding more livelihood assistance, pension for all ex-OFWs, or scholarship grants to every OFW child.

 Lack of proper information dissemination

 OFWs who harp against OWWA in social media are probably unaware of its role, and no one can’t blame them.
-On its part, OWWA has not leveraged on its online presence.
+On its part, OWWA has not leveraged its online presence.
 For example, its website may be rich in content, but it’s not well organized and less accessible than it should be.
 Important programs are hidden in favor of news, and the main navigation highlights OWWA and its board of trustees rather than a complete list of its programs.
-Which is why OFWs might look for information elsewhere.
+This is why OFWs might look for information elsewhere.

 In the age of fake news, what is fed online isn’t always accurate.
 In social media, some profiles provide outdated information while others feed content based on hearsay, and OFWs who limited have access to other reliable sites tend to believe what they read, especially when their friends say so, as well as a chorus of affirmation from comments.

-For OWWA to gain the trust of OFWs online, it needs to position itself as an accessible government agency.
+Possible solution: For OWWA to gain the trust of OFWs online, it needs to position itself as an accessible government agency.
 It needs to revamp its website’s content.
 Add an extensive list of FAQ items, organize its social media presence, build infographics of its programs and procedures, and announce new programs on YouTube.

 OWWA is a testament to the Philippine government’s service to the Filipino people.
 Having everyone understand its fundamental purpose will help educate its main stakeholders and reduce ignorance.